samadariyan/samadariyan.github.io/README.md

-# Triyng First Website With HTML, CSS & JavaScript.
+# Triyng First Website With Next-js.